 *this article contains affiliate links.
 That means that I will earn a little commission as soon as you click and order anything from that site.
 It will help me to fund this website.

-I am always a bit scared of crocodiles and alligators and unleashed dogs and dogs at all, but I wanted to do a swamp since my first visit in New Orleans.
+I am always a bit scared of crocodiles and alligators and unleashed dogs and dogs at all, but I wanted to do a swamp since my first visit to New Orleans.
 So, we did a swamp tour to the Jean Lafitte National Historical Park and Preserve with the Grayline Swamp Tour.

 For about two hours we went through the Bajou by boat and looked for alligators.
 We saw a bunch of them, small ones, bigger ones, not so big ones.
 And the highlight of the day was “Ali.”
 The Captain of the boat had a very small and tiny alligator named Ali on board, which we could hold and for a couple of seconds including taking a picture.
 Ali is so cute, and the skin is so soft.
 I want to have one for myself (as long as it stays that little, I believe as a grown up it would not fit into my apartment at home).
 Good that Ali remains in the swamp.